Hilma af Klint: Tree of Knowledge

 A poet, musician, playwright, author, and member of the Muscogee (Creek) Nation, Joy Harjo is currently serving as the 23rd Poet Laureate of the United States, her second term as Poet Laureate.
 She has written nine books of poetry and two memoirs, and has edited several anthologies of Native American writing.

-Helen Molesworth is a Los Angeles–based writer and curator.
-Her major museum exhibitions include: One Day at a Time: Manny Farber and Termite Art; Leap Before You Look: Black Mountain College 1933–1957, and Work Ethic.
-She has organized monographic exhibitions of Ruth Asawa, Moyra Davey, Noah Davis, Louise Lawler, Kerry James Marshall, Catherine Opie, and Luc Tuymans among others.
+Helen Molesworth is a Los Angeles–based writer, podcaster, and curator.
+Her major museum exhibitions include: Leap Before You Look: Black Mountain College 1933–1957, This Will Have Been: Art, Love, and Politics in the 1980s, and Work Ethic.
+She has organized monographic exhibitions of Ruth Asawa, Moyra Davey, Noah Davis, Louise Lawler, Steve Locke, Kerry James Marshall, Catherine Opie, and Luc Tuymans.
 She is the author of numerous catalogue essays and her writing has appeared in Artforum, Art Journal, Documents, and October.
 The recipient of the 2011 Bard Center for Curatorial Studies Award for Curatorial Excellence, in 2021 she received a Guggenheim Fellowship and in 2022 she was awarded The Clark Art Writing Prize.

 Max Rosenberg is an art historian and director of research and exhibitions at David Zwirner.
 He has a Ph.D. in art history from Yale University, and he has received grants and awards from the Dedalus Foundation, the Fulbright Program, the German Academic Exchange Service (DAAD), and the Getty Research Institute, among others.
 He has published articles and reviews in Art in America, Texture zur Kunst, and The Getty Research Journal, and he is the editor of Diane Arbus Documents.